juhp/dnf-repo/README.md

 there is no need to run dnf-repo with sudo.

 ### Copr
-List disabled copr repos (actually shows "copr" repos that would be enabled):
+List disabled copr repos (ie lists copr repos that would be enabled):
 ```shellsession
 $ dnf-repo -e 'copr*'
 ```